jloughry/jloughry.github.io/README.md

 'f' to match the angle of the horns of the parentheses so it flows together like a &#9775;
 symbol.

-Symlink errors in GitHub Pages
+Symlink errors in GitHub Pages<a name="symlink-problem"/>
 ------------------------------

 Recently, `make` stopped working correctly because GitHub changed the way they